aiopy/python-aiocli/docs_src/docs/en/advanced/hooks.md

 * `on_shutdown`: Where you will close connections for example.
 * `on_cleanup`: Where you will free up memory for example.

+Internal hooks (like state resolver) will always be executed even if they are ignored on Command definition!

 ```python
 from aiocli.commander import Application, run_app
 from aiocli.commander_app import CommandArgument, State